-MEB f_L CL{ef} represents 2% of f_L $CL{int,bile}$, while BOPTA f_L CL{ef} represented <15% of f_L $CL{int,bile}$.
-Thus, MEB basolateral efflux was negligible as previously published in human livers (Ghibellini et al., 2008)

-and only BOPTA increases C{out} with CL{in} values higher than hepatic CL.
+Besides the biliary intrinsic clearance, we calculated the basolateral influx and efflux clearances to characterise the rate-limiting step of the systemic clearances.
+MEB $f_L CL{ef}$ represents 2% of $f_L CL{int,bile}$ while BOPTA $f_L CL{ef}$ represented less than 15 % of $f_L CL{int,bile}$.
+Thus, MEB basolateral efflux was negligible as previously published in human livers (Ghibellini et al., 2008) and only BOPTA increases C{out} with CL{in} values higher than hepatic CL.
 Consequently, both imaging compounds have $CL{in} > CL{int,bile} \gg CL{ef}$.
-However, CLs measured over time are not steady.
-Biliary intrinsic CLs increase at the beginning of the perfusion and rinse periods.
-This time dependence might be attributed to the changes of perfusion solutions that may induce an inhomogeneous drug distribution within sinusoids.
-The decreased CLs during the rinse period might be associated with an inhomogeneity of drug concentrations within each hepatocyte where drugs disappear around the sinusoidal membrane while drug concentrations are maintained around the canalicular membrane.
-The cross talk between both membranes might be lost.
+However, clearances measured over time are not steady.
+Biliary intrinsic clearances increase at the beginning of the perfusion and rinse periods.
+This time-dependence might be attributed to the changes of perfusion solutions that may induce an inhomogeneous drug distribution within sinusoids.
+The decreased clearances during the rinse period might be associated with an inhomogeneity of drug concentrations within each hepatocyte where drugs disappear around the sinusoidal membrane while drug concentrations are maintained around the canalicular membrane.
+The crosstalk between both membranes might be lost.
 However, these comments remain speculative.
-The hepatic CLs are steady over time for MEB but decrease to a steady state with BOPTA.
+The hepatic clearances are steady over time for MEB but decrease to a steady state with BOPTA.

-Finally, the gradient of bile and hepatocyte concentrations over time quantifies the Mrp2 activity, which is similar for BOPTA and MEB.
-The parameters decrease greatly in the presence of RIF.
-Interestingly, these parameters are available in liver imaging (Takashima et al., 2012; Kaneko et al., 2018) and might detect drug-induced liver toxicity in humans.
+Finally, the gradient of bile and hepatocyte concentrations over time quantifies the Mrp2 activity which is similar for BOPTA and MEB.
+The parameters decrease greatly in the presence of rifampicin.
+Interesting, these parameters are available in liver imaging (Takashima et al., 2012; Kaneko et al., 2018) and might detect drug-induced liver toxicity in humans.

 The isolated and perfused rat liver is a convenient model because the experimental conditions are well controlled and simplified.
-However, livers are perfused only through the portal vein, avoiding the complexity of a dual-input entry, a condition that can change the physiologic liver perfusion.
-The imaging compounds we use are free to enter into hepatocytes because the perfused solutions do not contain protein, and f_B in perfusate is 1, but in the bile and liver, the compounds bind to proteins and the counter is unable to discriminate their free and bound fractions.
-Consequently, except for CL{in} (with $f_B = 1$), CL{in} are expressed as f_L CL{ef} and f_L $CL{int,bile}$.
-The gamma counter placed over the liver detects the concentrations of both imaging compounds, avoiding the collection of serial liver biopsy samples.
-Indeed, serial biopsies alter the liver structure over the period of the protocol (Cusin et al., 2017).
-This improved experimental model directly measures the effects of RIF on fluxes across hepatocyte membranes and is a new tool for the understanding of transporter-mediated drugdrug interactions.
+However, livers are perfused only through the portal vein, avoiding the complexity of a dual input entry, a condition that can change the physiological liver perfusion.
+The imaging compounds we use are free to enter into hepatocytes because the perfused solutions do not contain protein and f_B in perfusate is 1, but in the bile and liver, the compounds bind to proteins and the counter is unable to discriminate their free and bound fractions.
+Consequently, except for CL{in} (with $f_B = 1$), clearances are expressed as f_L CL{ef} and f_L CL{int,bile}.
+The gamma counter placed over the liver detects the concentrations of both imaging compounds, avoiding the collection of serial liver biopsies.
+Indeed, serial biopsies alter the liver structure over the protocol (Cusin et al., 2017).
+This improved experimental model measures directly the effects of rifampicin on fluxes across hepatocyte membranes and is a new tool for the understanding of transportermediated drug-drug interactions.
 We can measure or calculate the concentrations in all liver compartments, except within the interstitium.
-It describes with precision the drug behavior in rat livers and might validate the data obtained by pharmacokinetic analysis and simulations (Watanabe et al., 2010; Yoshida et al., 2012; Patilea-Vrana and Unadkat, 2016, 2018; Benet et al., 2018a,b).
+It describes with precision the drug behaviour in rat livers and might validate the data obtained by pharmacokinetic analysis and simulations (Watanabe et al., 2010; Yoshida et al., 2012; Patilea-Vrana and Unadkat, 2016; Benet et al., 2018a; Benet et al., 2018b; Patilea-Vrana and Unadkat, 2018).